syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Sorting.md

 # Sorting
 The SfListView supports sorting the data either in ascending or descending order by using `DataSource.SortDescriptors` property and by using the custom logic.

 ## Programmatic sorting
-Sorting the data by creating the `SortDescriptor` with required property name and direction and adding it into the `DataSource.SortDescriptors` property.
+Sort the data by creating the `SortDescriptor` with required property name and direction and add it into the `DataSource.SortDescriptors` property.

 SortDescriptor object holds the following three properties:

 *	`PropertyName`: Describes the name of the sorted property.
 *	`Direction`: Describes an object of type `ListSortDirection` that defines the sorting direction.
-*	`Comparer`: Describes the comparer to be applied when sorting take place.
+*	`Comparer`: Describes the comparer to be applied when sorting the items.

 {% tabs %}
 {% highlight c# %}